 “She was just so beautiful!”

 Okay, that was fine.
 She was just pointing out that one of my closest friends looked really pretty at our final school dance.
 That was great!
 My mom was being the sweet woman I knew her to be.
 But then she went on…

-“Like you were pretty… but Cienna looked like a movie star!”
+“Like you were pretty and everything… but Cienna looked like a movie star!”

 “Okay?”
-I responded, because what else are you supposed to say when your mother, your own flesh and blood, the woman who birthed you (and watched Cheech’s Born in East LA to get through the labor) tells you that you not nearly as pretty as your best friend.
+I responded, because what else are you supposed to say when your mother, your own flesh and blood, the woman who birthed you (and watched Cheech’s Born in East LA to get through the labor) implies you that you not nearly as pretty as your best friend.
 Like, isn’t she, out of anyone in this entire world, supposed to love me most and think I’m the most beautiful girl ever?
 Isn’t that her biological duty or something?
-Who else is going to if she doesn’t??!!!!!

 So, what are my tips?
 Never trust a hairdresser to create “fun prom hair,” drink a little less champagne punch, and remember that your mother is only one person, and you’re still pretty even if she doesn’t think you’re as pretty as your best friend…..

 *My parents are amazing people and I totally take responsibility for my own self-worth and trust me, I really dig myself.
 Just wanted to even the playing field so my mom doesn’t feel bad after I totally trash talk my dad ;p